CDTProcurement/adpq/README.md

 ### The Results:
 CDT is pleased to announce that seven (7) new Service Providers have been selected to be included on the refreshed PQVP AD-DS List for 2018:

-1. Agile Six Applicaitons, Inc.
+1. Agile Six Applications, Inc.
-2. DH Synergetech Consulting
+2. DH Synergetech LLC
 3. Infiniti Consulting Group, Inc.
 4. QualApps, Inc.
 5. The iFish Group, Inc.
-6. Visionary Integration Professionals
+6. Visionary Integration Professionals LLC
 7. xFusion Technologies, Inc.

 ### Vendor Pool Questions & Issues: